futuredapp/Engineering-Handbook/ios/architecture.md

 ### Asynchronous programming

 We use [PromiseKit](https://github.com/mxcl/PromiseKit) as a way to simplify asynchronous programming.
-Promises are powerful, easy to learn mechanisms, allowing us to get rid of competition handlers without bringing the complexity of a reactive framework.
+Promises are powerful, easy to learn mechanisms, allowing us to get rid of completion handlers without bringing the complexity of a reactive framework.

 Where appropriate, we're also open to more declarative approaches